etchdroid/etchdroid-website/privacy.md

 the [Google Play policies](https://support.google.com/googleplay/android-developer/answer/113469#privacy) and the European Union General Data Protection Regulation (GDPR).

+**This privacy policy applies to EtchDroid version 1.9.rc5+25 or newer.
+Older versions do not include telemetry data collection.**

 ## In short

 - **F-Droid Users**: When you download EtchDroid from F-Droid, no analytics, telemetry, tracking, or